ESPRESSO

 - Watch the shot:

-Espresso should begin to flow as a thin, even stream after ~6–10 seconds.
+Espresso should begin to flow as a golden, even stream after ~ 6–10 seconds.

 STOP AT TARGET YIELD